MicrosoftDocs/Viva/Viva/engage/eac-answers-importer.md

 ## File requirements

 Because the importer uses AI to generate the question-and-answer pairs, no advanced structuring is required.
 In fact, files that _aren't_ structured as FAQs generally yield the best results.

-In addition, your files must meet these requirements:
+Imported files must meet these requirements:

 - .docx, .pdf, or .txt format
 - 5 MB maximum file size